sharma7n/animechicago-cyoa-content/README.md

 ### Set up email API credentials

-You will need to set the environment variables `MAILERLITE_API_KEY`, `MAILGUN_API_KEY`, and `MAILGUN_DOMAIN` manually.
+You will need to set the environment variables `MAILERLITE_API_KEY`, `MAILGUN_API_KEY`, and `MAILGUN_DOMAIN` manually (even if using gitpod).
 Contact one of the AnimeChicago staff for these values.
 The development server will still run without these, but none of the email functionality (including the /mail route) will work correctly.

 ### Launch the Development Server